Raiden-Zhu/Raiden-Zhu.github.io/_pages/about.md

 <!-- My ultimate goal is to understand the emergence of intelligence (both machine intelligence and biological intelligence). -->
 In the technology aspect, I am passionate about developing machine learning methodologies inspired by principles.

-My current research focuses include:
+My current research focus include:
 - Generalization Theory of Decentralized Learning.
 - Developing Fast & Generalizable Decentralized Algorithm.